shnoh171/shnoh171.github.io/_posts/2019-08-15-producer-consumer-problem-in-cpp.md

     consumer_thread.join();
 }
 ```
-FYI, there exist `lock_guard` class that is less flexible but provides more structured and safer way to lock/unlock a mutex.
+You might want to use `lock_guard` class that is less flexible but provides more structured and safer way to lock/unlock a mutex.
 It locks the mutex on construction and unlocks it on destruction.